grahamjh99/VisionDrive/part-01/capstone-part-01-rubric.md

 #### REQUIRED
-1. Prepare a slide deck and host a 3-5 minute lightning talk on **2-3** potential topics for your DSI capstone project.

-For each topic, define all required areas:
+1. Prepare a slide deck and host a 3-5 minute lightning talk on **at least two** potential topics for your DSI capstone project.
+For each topic, define **all** required areas:

 2. Topic 1
    - Problem Statement